The Time Meddler

 Me: That was a pretty strong opening, wasn’t it?

 Sue: It was excellent.
-But I’m not getting my hopes up.
-All the stories start well but then they fall apart in part two.
+But I’m not going to get my hopes up.
+All the stories start well, but then they fall apart in the second episode.
 I’m right, aren’t I?
 It’s rubbish after this one, isn’t it?
-I’ll bet you anything.
+I bet you anything.

 Me: There’s only one way to find out…